 Recycled-Content Paper Procurement

-All departments in a jurisdiction that make paper purchases will be required to purchase and keep purchase records for paper products that:
+All departments in a jurisdiction are required to purchase and keep records that paper products:

 - Contain postconsumer recycled content